-We studied several of the most popular food delivery apps including Postmates, UberEats, GrubHub, Caviar, and Pizza Hut.
-Even though these belong to different categories of food delivery apps and use different approaches to managing their business, all of them have certain things in common.
+We studied several of the most popular food delivery apps including Postmates, Uber Eats, GrubHub, Doordash, and Deliveroo.
 Based on an analysis of these apps, we came up with a list of must-have features that a modern-day food ordering platform can’t survive without.
-Let’s see what they are.

 Search and menus

-Postmates relies on Foursquare’s API to connect their customers with restaurant listings.
+Postmates relies on Foursquare’s Places API to connect their customers with restaurant listings.
 In case you’re not familiar with how Postmates works, the application is integrated with local search and discovery service Foursquare, which lets users search for food and view restaurant menus and prices.
 Postmates then takes an order, sends it to the restaurant, and sends a courier to pick it up.

 Estimated delivery time

-You might be wondering, “How is this possible?”
+You might be wondering How is this possible?
 Well... we can accurately predict delivery times thanks to machine learning.
 Machine learning algorithms take into account many factors such as order volume, delivery location, and availability of drivers to calculate an order’s precise arrival time.

 After determining a user’s location, the next step is to provide driving directions, which is extremely useful for both delivery drivers and customers.
-If you build for iOS, you’ll most likely to use MapKit for directions.
-For the Android platform, you’ll need to use the Google Maps API.
+If you build an app for iOS, you’ll most likely use MapKit for directions.
+For Android, you’ll need to use the Google Directions API.

 Ratings, reviews, and tips

-Postmates, DoorDash, UberEats, and other food delivery companies that cooperate with freelance delivery drivers need to make sure that their free agents don’t let them down when it comes to providing timely service.
-So how do they ensure the timeliness of deliveries and professionalism of couriers?
-With using reviews and ratings.
+Postmates, DoorDash, Uber Eats, and other food delivery companies that cooperate with freelance delivery drivers need to make sure their contractors don’t let them down when it comes to providing timely service.
+How do they ensure the timeliness of deliveries and professionalism of couriers?
+With reviews and ratings.

 Rating drivers is nothing new for Uber-like services.
-This approach allows companies to curate their freelance staff and retain only the most reliable workers.
-Services like Postmates, UberEats, Doordash let users rate the driver who delivers their food.
-Users also get a chance to tip drivers if they’re particularly satisfied with the delivery.
-However, these companies say that tipping is optional.
+This approach allows companies to curate their contractors and retain only the most reliable.
+Services like Postmates, Uber Eats, and Doordash let users rate delivery drivers.

 Progress never stops, and the food delivery industry is changing rapidly.
-First, the industry shifted from phone calls to online ordering; soon we’ll see drones delivering food instead of drivers.
+First, the industry shifted from phone calls to online ordering.
+Soon, we’ll see drones delivering food instead of drivers.
 Food industry giants are constantly integrating new technologies to delight their customers, and mobile and web apps with new features are being introduced almost daily.
 Don’t worry, though – we’ll monitor the latest trends and keep you up to date!